 The Elk Course

-The success of the original 18 holes, prompted Town officials to look into expansion.
-Breckenridge did expand in 2001.
-The Elk nine opened giving golfers 27-holes to play.
-The Elk nine offers the most elevation change of the three nines, as well as the widest panoramic views of the Ten-Mile mountain range.
-Its easy to see why the Elk like this area so much.
-With open views, a lake to drink from, and nourishing bushes and grasses to eat from they have it made.
-To the golfer having it made is a different story.
-The challenges of the Elk nine are accuracy, accuracy and accuracy.
-Without accuracy you too will be experiencing the lake, and the bushes.
 Although more open than the Beaver nine, drives must be hit to specific locations for the best approach shots into the greens.
-The sixth hole on the Elk nine is the shortest par four hole at Breckenridge measuring only 281 yards from the Nicklaus tees, which is quite driveable at the high elevation.
-But, as with most short par fours, the riskreward ratio is skewed a bit to the risk side for those golfers opting to attempt to drive the green.
-Hole seven has the most elevation change of any of the 27-holes at Breckenridge.
-The tee box elevation on #7 is 9445, the highest point on the entire golf course.
-The green level of #7 is 9370, a change of 75 from tee to green!
-Mountain Golf at its pinnacle!
+The sixth hole on the Elk nine is the shortest par four hole on the course, measuring only 281 yards from the Nicklaus tees, which is quite drivable at the high elevation.
+But, as with most short par fours, the risk to reward ratio is skewed risky by those golfers opting to attempt to drive the green.
+Hole seven has the most elevation change of any of the 27-holes in Breckenridge.
+The tee box elevation on the seven hole is 9,445, the highest point on the entire golf course.
+The green level of seven is 9,370, a change of 75 feet from tee to green – mountain golf at its pinnacle.